gazoland/banking-application/README.md

 ## Introduction

-The purpose of this project is to build an online banking web application for a banking system, where bank clients and bank employees can manage client's accounts and cards.
+The purpose of this project is to build a banking system with an online banking web application where bank clients and bank employees can manage client's accounts and cards.

 ## Application Requirements